-Currently, only vehicles with Autopilot 1 hardware (AP1) can read traffic signs via the front camera.
+For some time now, the older Model S and Model X vehicles with Autopilot 1 hardware (AP1) have been able to implement traffic sign recognition via the front camera.
 They show the correct speed on the display, but only brake automatically on country roads without structurally separated directional lanes.
-On motorways, the speed read from signs is only shown on the display and NOT automatically reduced.
+On freeways the speed read from signs is only shown on the display and NOT automatically reduced.
+(Source: TFF Forum).
 Of course the displayed speed can be taken over manually by pulling the autopilot lever for a long time.

 Trunk Light & Frunk Light & Puddle Light & Foot Well Lights & Glove box light.

 Since some software versions the signs of AP1 vehicles are still recognized by camera and shown in the display behind the steering wheel, but if you want to take over this displayed speed, the autopilot uses the speed stored in the map material.
 For example, if in Germany in a freeway construction site the speed 80 km/h is detected and displayed, the vehicle will accelerate to 150 km/h after a long pull on the autopilot lever because there is no speed limit in the navigation maps.
 This is an error that should actually not occur.

 Autopilot 1 is also only available for older Model S and Model X (vehicles manufactured until October 2016).
 The Autopilot 1 was developed by the company MobilEye and was installed by Tesla in the vehicles from October 2014.
 In the summer of 2016, a dispute arose between Tesla and MobilEye, resulting in the partnership being terminated.

 As of September 2020, vehicles with AP2 and AP2.5 cannot recognize traffic signs.
 It is still unclear whether this function will also be available for this autopilot generation or whether it will be reserved for vehicles with the “FSD Computer” (AP3).